Northam Bridge: History

 The new roads and bridges were built in 1799, and were originally operated as toll roads.
 The first Northam Bridge was of wooden construction.

 The Northam Bridge Company spent 1834 and 1885 putting much effort into opposing first the construction of a swing bridge further down the Itchen and then construction of the Woolston Floating Bridge.
 In the case of the former they were successful; in the latter they were not.
 The Northam Bridge company responded to the opening of the Woolston Floating Bridge by reducing their tolls by three quarters.

 The wooden Northam Bridge was replaced in 1889 by an iron bridge at a cost of £9,000.

-The bridge remained a toll bridge until 1929 when the ownership was transferred from the private sector to the Southampton Corporation.
+The bridge remained a toll bridge until 1929 when the ownership was transferred from the private sector to the Southampton Corporation under the Southampton Corporation Act 1928 (18 & 19 Geo.
+5. c. cviii).
 The bridge cost the council £79,238 after arbitration.
 It was this change of ownership that allowed the first bus route across the River Itchen to be established in Southampton; Southampton Corporation decided against extending the existing tram lines across the bridge, opting instead to establish a double-decker bus service.
 On 18 March 1941 the bridge was damaged during an air raid.